BIRDS

 Kaiaua is one of my favourite spots for bird photography.
 This quiet seaside town on the Shorebird Coast is a real gem.
 It’s just north of Miranda and across from Thames, and it’s a haven for birds.
 Every time I visit, I’m amazed by the variety of bird life.
 From tiny shorebirds darting along the beach to larger species soaring overhead, there’s always something new to see.

+New Zealand is a paradise for bird photographers.
+We have a rich diversity of birds.
+These include the cheeky Kea in the mountains.
+They also include the graceful albatross over the Southern Ocean.
+There’s always a new bird to discover, a new behaviour to observe, or a new challenge to capture.
 Through my bird photography, I hope to share the beauty of these birds and raise awareness about their habitats.
 Every photograph is a chance to tell a story and inspire others to appreciate and protect our unique bird life.
-Bird photography isn’t just a hobby for me—it’s a passion that brings me closer to nature and lets me share that connection with others.
+Bird photography isn’t just a hobby for me.
+It’s a passion that brings me closer to nature.
+It also lets me share that connection with others.

 Bird Photography on the Miranda Foreshore

 If you’re interested in learning more about the birdlife at Miranda, I highly recommend visiting the Pūkorokoro Miranda Shorebird Centre.
 They have fantastic resources and bird hides where you can watch the birds without disturbing them.
 You can check out their website for more information.
+Miranda is a special place for bird photography, and I always leave feeling inspired.
+Whether you’re an avid bird watcher or just love being in nature, it’s well worth a visit.